-If you can make any skillet dinner, you can make this is fabulous Paella Valenciana.
+If you can make any skillet dinner, believe me, you got this.
 Paellas follow a basic formula you probably already know: brown meat, set aside.
 Add aromatics, then the rice.
-Add the liquid, put the meat back in and simmer about 20 to 25 minutes.
+Add the liquid, put the meat back in, and simmer for about 20 to 25 minutes.
 There are a few little simple touches, but thay ain’t no big thang.

-You can buy Saffron at Costco now, around six bucks for a cute little jar (I prefer Penzeys, though) or shop for saffron bargains online.
+- You can buy Saffron at Costco now, around six bucks for a cute little jar (I prefer Penzeys, though) or shop for saffron bargains online.
 Lower grades, which usually are broken threads, are cheaper.
 Then you can lovingly dole it out thread by thread in your various dishes.
 It really doesn’t take much saffron to totally bring the flavor home.
+In a real pinch, sub in turmeric which will give a lovely color but unfortunately, you’ll be missing the flavor of the saffron.

 - 5 cups chicken broth, divided